-I went on my first vision quest in August 1995 with a group in Marin County called Wilderness Transitions.
-I traveled back to the wilderness annually for the the next 7 years to quest for vision.
+I went on my first vision quest in August 1995.
+I traveled back to the wilderness annually for the the next 7 years to quest in solitude.
 Each experience deepened my sense of self, continually revealing to me gifts and talents that I had not previously recognized or appreciated.

 There is nothing comparable to the clarity and insight I have experienced from spending solo time while fasting in remote wilderness.
 Except maybe the support and love I receive from my guides and fellow questers.
 It is a remarkable process.
 With each trip I become more open, more loving, more able to trust, a more whole person.
 I highly recommend going on a vision quest to anyone seeking to mark a life transition or who wants to understand themselves better.

-In 1998, I began training as an apprentice guide with Anne Stine of Wilderness Rites.
-Now, I lead vision quests and other earth-based healing programs.
-I feel honored and privileged to be able to offer guidance to others in a process that has been so transformative and healing for me.
-In this way I feel that I am following a deep calling to be of service, both to the earth and my community.
+In 1998, I began training as an apprentice guide with Anne Stine (Wilderness Rites).
+Then, I led vision quests and other earth-based healing programs.
+I felt honored and privileged to be able to offer guidance to others in a process that has been so transformative and healing for me.
+In this way I feel that I was following a deep calling to be of service, both to the earth and to my people.